For your next vacation adventure, are you interested in joining an organized tour of the American West?

 While most of the trip was camping outside eating delicious food we cooked by the fire, we still went to great restaurants while in San Francisco, especially around the Fisherman’s Pier.

 We arrived at the restaurant that Audrey reserved in advance — close to the water as the sun was setting.
-We had just sailed under the Golden Gate bridge and stuffed our faces with delicious cheese and crackers platters.
+We had just sailed under the Golden Gate bridge and stuffed our faces from cheekbones to chin with delicious cheese and crackers platters.
 We got to the restaurant, where I soon got a chance to read my favorite book genre: restaurant menus.

 I knew right away that I would be able to finish a cheeseburger because, well, I’ve almost always been able to finish a cheeseburger.
 You see, my body was built for and by cheeseburgers.
 It never occurred to me how big portion sizes were until I saw others planning to split meals.